Germany - Social Security Insights | Workia

 Contributions

-The headline contribution rates are 19.3% for employers, and the same for employees.
-However there are income caps applicable to the different branches of social security (and no social taxes are payable at all on income over €85,000 per year), such that the maximum employee contribution per year is approx. €14,500, and very slightly more for employers.
+The headline contribution rates are 19.6% each for employers and employees.
+However, there are income caps applicable to the different branches of social security (and no social taxes are payable at all on income over approximately €101,400 per year), such that the maximum contribution per year is just over €18,000 each for employers and employees.
 The contribution caps applicable to German social security can make it advantageous for high salaried employees from agreement countries to fall into Germany social security rather than continue to pay home contributions.

 Treaties